Prof. CROLLA, Kristof (高仕棠)

 Crolla, K. and Fingrut, A. “Building Indeterminacy Modelling – Computational Design And Low-Tech Construction Of A Hong Kong Bamboo Grid-Shell”, Proceedings of the 16th International Conference on Computing in Civil and Building Engineering (ICCCBE 2016), 8 pgs.
 Osaka, Japan, July, 2016

-Crolla, K. “The strategic appropriation of performative geometries and local craftsmanship – Case study of a competition design entry “.
-Paper presented in the DADA2015 Digital Factory: International Conference on Digital Architecture, organized by Weigo XU, Weixin HUANG, 10 pgs.
+Crolla, K. “The Strategic Appropriation of Performative Geometries and Local Craftsmanship – Case Study of a Competition Design Entry,” paper presented in the DADA2015 Digital Factory: International Conference on Digital Architecture, organized by W. Xu, W. Huang, 10 pgs.
 Shanghai, China, 2015.07.04

-Crolla K. and Williams, N. “Smart Nodes, A system for variable structural frames with 3D metal-printed nodes”.
-ACADIA 2014 Design Agency: Proceedings of the 34th Annual Conference of the Association for Computer Aided Design in Architecture ed. by David Gerber, Alvin Huang, and Jose Sanchez. pp.311-316.
-Los Angeles, USA: ACADIA/ Riverside Architectural Press, 2015
+Crolla K. and Williams, N. “Smart Nodes: a System for Variable Structural Frames with 3D Metal-printed Nodes,” in D. Gerber, A. Huang and J. Sanchez (eds.), ACADIA 2014 Design Agency: Proceedings of the 34th Annual Conference of the Association for Computer Aided Design in Architecture.
+Los Angeles, USA: ACADIA/ Riverside Architectural Press, 2015, pp.311-316.

-Crolla, K. 万灯喜月：数字化设计遇上传统技艺.
-Golden Moon: Digital Design Meets Traditional Craftsmanship 《Architectural Journal 建築學報》. 中國北京: China Association for Science and Technology, 2014.12.01.
+Crolla, K. “万灯喜月：数字化设计遇上传统技艺.
+Golden Moon: Digital Design Meets Traditional Craftsmanship,” in 《Architectural Journal 建築學報》. 中國北京: China Association for Science and Technology, 2014.12.01.

 Crolla, K. “Shine Fashion Store – Building Simplexity”, HKIA Journal 2012 – Issue 64, Hong Kong, July 2012